w3c/wot-cg/Tutorials/quickstart/Readme.md

 ## Resources and Prerequisites

 - package.json with dependencies: This will install the dependencies needed.
-PL
+Please use `npm install` to install the dependencies.
 - index.js with boilerplate: You should fill this with your own code.

 You can clone this repository or download a zipped version of this folder from <https://drive.google.com/file/d/1eH-31qffru7nw-ccC2_8PK92hSIlYmit/view?usp=sharing>